thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+3/29/20 - Version 2.0 of the dataset has been released.
+Can be found in: https://doi.org/10.5281/zenodo.3732460.
+Note that if you download this version you will not need any of the daily updates as it contains all data until 3/28.

-3/28/20 - Daily data (under the /dailies/ folder) has been added for 3/26, 3/27 and 3/28, note that some tweets will bleed into the following day due to different timezones captured
+3/28/20 - Daily data (under the /dailies/ folder) has been added for 3/26, 3/27 and 3/28, note that some tweets will bleed into the following day due to

 3/26/20 - Daily data (under the /dailies/ folder) has been added for 3/24 and 3/25, note that some tweets will bleed into the following day due to different timezones captured.